Loading

 California Density Bonus — Mandatory Approval Pathway Confirmed

-Pathway MapperGovernment Code §65915 requires cities and towns to grant density bonuses and associated incentives when a qualifying project is proposed.
-The Pathway Mapper would have confirmed on day one that the density bonus creates a legally defensible approval pathway — and that any denial would be legally vulnerable.
+Approval path reviewGovernment Code §65915 requires cities and towns to grant density bonuses and associated incentives when a qualifying project is proposed.
+The cited approval-path review confirms on day one that the density bonus creates a legally defensible approval pathway — and that any denial would be legally vulnerable.
 This is the strongest zoning tool in California.

 Former Garden Center — Phase 2 Soil Study Required